 Another source of physical mischief to the working class lies in the impossibility of employing skilled physicians in cases of illness.
 It is true that a number of charitable institutions strive to supply this want, that the infirmary in Manchester, for instance, receives or gives advice and medicine to 22,000 patients annually.
 But what is that in a city in which, according to Gaskell's calculation, three-fourths of the population need medical aid every year?
 English doctors charge high fees, and working men are not in a position to pay them. (p.
 114).

-And when one reflects how little medical assistance the sick have at command, how many are without any medical advice whatsoever, and ignorant of the most ordinary precautionary measures, the mortality seems actually small. (p.
+And when one reflects how little medical advice whatsoever, and ignorant of the most how many are without any medical advice whatsoever, and ignorant of the most ordinary precautionary measures, the mortality seems actually small. (p.
 111).

-11. Geography

-[...] the most horrible spot...is known as Little Ireland.
+11. Geography [...] the most horrible spot...is known as Little Ireland.
+In a rather deep hole, in a

+....] the most horrible spot...is known as Little Ireland.
 In a rather deep hole, in a curve of the Medlock and surrounded on all four sides by tall factories and high embankments, covered with buildings, stand two groups of about 200 cottages, built chiefly back to back, in which live about 4000 human beings, most of them Irish.
 The cottages are old, dirty and of the smallest sort, the streets uneven, fallen into ruts and in part without drains or pavement; masses of refuse, offal and sickening filth lie among standing pools in all directions; the atmosphere is poisoned by the effluvia from these, and laden and darkened by the smoke of a dozen tall factory chimneys. (p.
 72).